Nizamuddin4493/kims/README.md

 # Kims

-> This Kims is an educational website.
+> Kims is an educational website. which store the Students, Teachers and other staff records
 ## Available Scripts

 In the project directory, you can run: